DataStrategist/amitkohli.com/content/about.md

 <img src = "notData/timeline.PNG">

-But perhaps more interestingly, this representation perhaps shows the _why_ of the changes:
+But perhaps more interestingly, this representation perhaps shows the _why_ of the changes (zoom in, click and play around... this viz is interactive!):

-<iframe src = "../notData/path.html" width = "600px" height = "600px"></iframe>
+<iframe src = "../notData/path.html" width = "900px" height = "1200px"></iframe>

 ## roll-call